 The Benefits of Huck Bolts

-Huck Bolts are designed to provide permanent, vibration-resistant solutions for numerous applications.
-Their high strength properties means they are well suited to applications where a strong joint is integral to the structure.
-They lower installation cost, whilst being a clean and safe alternative to welding and a better option than a standard bolt and nut combo.
+Huck Bolts are designed to provide a permanent, vibration-resistant solution for numerous applications.
+Their high strength means they are well suited to applications where a strong joint is important to the success of the structure.
+They assist in lowering production costs by faster installations, whilst being a clean and safe alternative to welding and a better more permanent option than a standard bolt and nut combo.

-The Huck bolt was developed to solve the problem associated with loosening fasteners in applications with continuous vibration.
+The Huck bolt was developed to solve the problem associated with loosening fasteners in continuous vibration application.
 This was cleverly resolved in 1944, when Louis C. Huck sketched the first vibration-resistant lock bolt, which went on to become the famous Huck bolt.
+Read the History of Huck.

 What is a Huck bolt?